Quora User, 17, Claims To Have Caught Dad Snooping In On Sex Story Call While Pleasuring Himself

 “I was 17 at the time, talking to my best friend [on the phone],” the Quora user starts.
 “She [asked] me about my sex life because she was still a virgin.
 I told her everything.”

-It was at that moment during the call that the teenage poster heard a man’s moaning through the phone receiver.
+It was at that moment during the call that the teenage poster heard someone moan through the other end of the phone receiver — a man.

 “[It] turns out my father was listening in on our phone call and masturbating,” the grossed-out girl explained.
-“Then the next day, he gets mad at me for being sexually active!
+“Then the next day, he gets mad at me for being sexually active!”

 “[All I could think about is, “You sick f**k!”
 I never told my friend about it either because she told me her fantasies and I didn’t know how she’d react.”

-Understandably, some who came across the first part of the story were a bit skeptical, and asked the young woman outright just how she knew that her dad had been diddling himself.
+Understandably, some who came across the first part of this story were a bit skeptical, and asked the young woman outright just how she knew that her dad had been diddling himself.

 Teen Catches Dad Masturbating To Her Sex Talk With Friend In Viral Story https://t.co/uqTd7oAecJ pic.twitter.com/ThPA7kqY97